DevExpress/XPO/Tutorials/WinForms/Classic/bind-the-data-grid-to-large-data-source.md

 * Open the `OrdersListForm` designer and change the `Text` property to **Orders**.
 * Select the **Events** page in the **Properties** window, right-click the `OrdersListForm.Load` event to invoke the context menu, and click the **Reset** menu item.
 * Add the [XPInstantFeedbackView](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPInstantFeedbackView) component from the toolbox.
 Change its name to **OrdersInstantFeedbackView**.
   > The [XPInstantFeedbackView](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPInstantFeedbackView) component improves performance when working with large tables.
-Refer to the [Large Data Sources: Server and Instant Feedback Modes](https://docs.devexpress.com/WindowsForms/8398/controls-and-libraries/data-grid/data-binding/large-data-sources-server-and-instant-feedback-modes) article for additional details.
+Refer to the [Large Data Sources: Server and Instant Feedback Modes](https://docs.devexpress.com/WindowsForms/8398/controls-and-libraries/data-grid/data-binding/large-data-sources-server-and-instant-feedback-modes) article for for information.
 * Rebuild the project and set the `OrdersInstantFeedbackView.ObjectType` property to **DxSample.DataAccess.Order**.
 * Select the **Properties** property and click the ellipsis button to add the following properties:
     * Name = Oid, Property = [Oid]